pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 When might you want to reuse them?

-- When collaborating on a group project and you need your partner(s) to have the same setup
+- When collaborating on a group project, you need your partner(s) to have the same setup.
-- When you deploy your app in the cloud and want to be sure your db/tables are set up the same way
+- When you deploy your app in the cloud and want to be sure your db/tables are set up the same way.
-- When you want to test your database with CircleCi or another automated testing
+- When you want to test your database with CircleCi or another automated testing.
-- When you get a new computer and want to set up the project on your new computer
+- When you get a new computer and want to set up the project on your new computer.

 **GOTCHA**: Do not name a database and a table the same name.
-E.g., database `colors` & table `colors` - this will cause errors.
+E.g., database `colors` & table `colors` - will cause errors.

 You will call your database `colors_dev` and your table `colors`.